 As farm animals represent the species with the most relevant EU law, they also represent the species who could benefit from the most improvements after Brexit.
 There are a number of specific improvements that the RSPCA would like to see, including:

-– An end to the live export of farm animals for slaughter and/or further fattening.
+- An end to the live export of farm animals for slaughter and/or further fattening.
 Brexit presents the UK with an opportunity to introduce its own rules on animal transport to achieve this, providing they are WTO compliant.
-Whilst the trade continues, we would like to see the certain improvements including species specific rules on journey times and conditions.
+Whilst the trade continues, we would like to see improvements including species specific rules on journey times and conditions.

 - The introduction of mandatory method of production labelling on all animal products.
 Method of production labelling identifies the farming system used to produce food and helps consumers make an informed choice about which production methods to support through their purchases.
 This form of labelling has existed for eggs since 2004 and is generally considered to have contributed to the significant shift away from eggs from caged hens.